More information on the various aspects of the opposition procedure is provided below.

 Upon joint request

 The opposition can also be suspended upon joint request by parties.
 The jointly requested suspension is for a period of four months and can be repeatedly extended by a period of four months.
-During the suspension on request, the parties may ask that the suspension be lifted.
-Such a request must be made jointly and in writing.
+During the suspension on request, each party may ask that the suspension be lifted.
+Such a request must be made in writing and can be done at any given time.
 This is the so-called suspension opt-out.

 There are no costs associated with a suspension on BOIP's own initiative.
 There may, however, be costs associated with a jointly requested suspension.
 Suspension may be requested free of charge three times during the cooling off period.
 As from the fourth request, a fee of 150 euro is payable for each suspension request.
 Parties may also request a suspension once the proceedings are underway, in which case a fee of 150 euro also applies per four-month period.